 I-976 also attempts to imperil Sound Transit’s voter-approved ST3 system expansion package by repealing one of ST3’s three funding sources.
 This could result in light rail, commuter rail, express bus, and bus rapid transit projects being reduced or scaled back.

 The destruction wouldn’t stop there, I-976 further seeks to repeal the statutes that allow ferry districts and transportation benefit districts to levy vehicle fees for local projects.
 Sixty cities of all sizes on both sides of the Cascades currently rely on vehicle fees for projects our communities need.

-Most of those cities (for example, Anacortes) use their vehicle fee revenue to fund road maintenance and street improvements.
+Most of those cities (for example, Battle Ground) use their vehicle fee revenue to fund road maintenance and street improvements.
 Seattle, the state’s largest city, uses its voter-approved fee revenue to fund King County Metro service hours that are helping riders cope with the current closure of State Route 99 through the city’s downtown core.

 Northwest Progressive Institute Founder and Executive Director Andrew Villeneuve — who has seventeen years of experience organizing opposition to Eyman initiatives — issued the following statement in response to the announcement that I-976 has qualified as an initiative to the Legislature for 2019.

 “Tim Eyman’s I-976 is a recipe for horrific highway gridlock, derelict roads, and stranded travelers,” said Villeneuve.
 “It would eliminate essential services that Washingtonians depend on, especially in rural areas, jeopardizing freedom of mobility and eliminating good paying jobs in construction and the building trades.
 This initiative is a wrecking ball aimed squarely at the vital multimodal transportation infrastructure we’ve been working hard to build.”